ansyblenetwork/arrpiano/_posts/2021-05-19-our-mutual-friend.md

 ---
-title: "Music as a mathematician"
+title: "Music, our mutual friend"
 ---

 I think music has a special mystery, particularly to those who have studied some mathematics in college.
 In an interview with Krista Tippett for the podcast _On Being_, Professor Chazelle briefly described how Bach created something different: